About

 Who We Are

 We give tours of our three fascinating historic houses, as well as adjacent sites, where significant events of the early days of the American Revolution unfolded.
-The Society has extensive collections from throughout three hundred years of Lexington history, which we display in engaging exhibits in many venues throughout our community.
+We have extensive collections from throughout three hundred years of Lexington history, which we display in engaging exhibits in many venues throughout our community.

 Lectures, discussions, and book groups